AdminUmesh/Dev-Notes/C#/Oops in C#.md

 - Method overriding is only possible through inheritance.

 1. **Single Inheritance**
+Single inheritance support only one supper and one sub class
 ```csharp
 public class Super {
     public void Print() {